PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 _Figure 9: Class-Conditional Probabilities on whether discussing a mental health disorder with one's employer would have negative consequences._

-We see that classes $1$ and $2$ generally believe that there won't be negative consequences for discussing mental health with one's employer, while class $3$ leans towards the answers of "maybe" and "yes."
-Thus, this suggests that classes
+We see classes $1$ and $2$ generally believe there will not be negative consequences for discussing mental health with one's employer, while class $3$ leans towards the answers of "maybe" and "yes."
+Thus, this suggests classes
-$1$ and $2$ have generally more support on mental health from their employers than class $3$.
+$1$ and $2$ generally have more support on mental health from their employers than class $3$.

 ![figure10](../figures/figure10.png)